3D product visualisations

 Where is 3D product visualisation used?

-It is by far the most legible, attractive and eye-catching form of product presentation to a potential customer.
+It is by far the clearest, most attractive and eye-catching form of product presentation for a potential customer.
 It is commonly said that "we buy with our eyes".
 It is hard not to agree that everyone would like to look at an item as closely as possible before buying it - regardless of whether it is shoes, a wallet or a set of living room furniture.
-A presentation in the form of a 3D visualisation results in a much more in-depth and much longer view of the product than a normal photograph.
+A presentation in the form of a 3D visualisation causes the product to be viewed much more closely and for much longer than a normal photograph.

 3D product visualisations work effectively in virtually every industry.
 Interior design elements, clothing and footwear, cosmetics, tools, furniture, cars - in principle, there is no product that will not benefit from this type of presentation.
 The possibilities that 3D product visualisations generate are virtually endless.
 Certainly, a sofa in an elegant living room, in an interior composed by an architect, in combination with other furniture and decorations, will present itself better than in the form of a poor, simple photo on a white background.

-3D product visualisations are also indispensable for the creation of so-called configurators, where the customer himself can make changes to the colour or version of the item being viewed.
+3D product visualisations are also indispensable for the creation of so-called3D configurators , where the customer himself can make changes to the colour or version of the item being viewed.
 The highest resolution combined with a well-thought-out concept creates a strong and expressive message, which can certainly translate into customer purchasing behaviour.
 3D product visualisation is used in online catalogues, online shops and presentations.

 Making 3D models of physical products, brings another benefit with the use of modern technology and that is the input for augmented reality.
 There is a reason why major companies such as Ikea and BRW are introducing this technology into their e-commerce.
 Using the www.seemymodel.com platform, you can instantly change the 3D model of any product to one that you insert into your space or your customer's space with a single click on your smartphone without having to download additional applications.